2017 Kirov Oblast gubernatorial election: Background

 with receiving a bribe in especially large size.
 On the same day, the Basmanny District Court of Moscow, he was arrested for two months.
-After his arrest, the duties of the Governor of the Kirov region was performed by his Deputy Alexey Kuznetsov.
+After his arrest, the duties of the governor of the Kirov region was performed by his deputy Alexey Kuznetsov.

-July 28, 2016, Russian President Vladimir Putin has dismissed Nikita Belykh from the post of Governor of the Kirov region with the formulation "in connection with loss of trust".
-Acting Governor until the election appointed Igor Vasilyev.
+July 28, 2016, Russian president Vladimir Putin dismissed Nikita Belykh from the post of Governor of the Kirov region with the formulation "in connection with loss of trust".
+Acting governor until the election appointed Igor Vasilyev.